Wild reports to training camp Monday, looking to set depth on an oversized playoff roster

 That’s where the No. 10 Wild’s journey starts, with a best-of-five showdown against No. 7 Vancouver that begins Aug.
 2 in Edmonton, where the team will live in a bubble setup during the ongoing pandemic.

-With nearly three weeks to prepare, the Wild will have plenty of time to address some key issues as it regroups for a chance at the Cup after a lengthy hiatus.
+With nearly three weeks to prepare, the Wild will have plenty of time to address some key issues as it regroups for a chance at the Cup.

 Goalie dilemma